-Students whose grades are significantly below 2.0 as outlined above will be suspended.
+Students whose grades are significantly below 2.0 will be suspended.
 Students who are suspended may not matriculate at Pennsylvania Highlands for a period of one semester.
 Students who are on suspension may enroll in classes as part-time, non-matriculated students and receive tutoring services during their suspension.